Every year, new PhD positions open, among which there are two types:

 With more than 1.5 million vehicles made in 2017, Russia continues to rank among the twenty largest vehicle producers in the world.
 The Russian automotive industry has experienced a transformation from state-owned and domestically controlled to a market-driven and increasingly foreign-controlled industry over the past three decades.
 The goal of this research project is to analyse this transformation.
 It will combine quantitative and qualitative research methodologies.

 Geographical differences in surname structure capture a great deal of ethno-cultural variation.
+Particularly in India personal names are interrelated with religion, occupation, caste, regions and various other socio-spatial characteristics.
 Surnames also have demonstrable utility as proxies for genetic information.
-This PhD project will utilize information on the spatial distribution of surnames in Czechia to examine both the large-scale patterns and local specifics of Czech population structure.
+This PhD project will utilize information on the spatial distribution of surnames in India to examine both the large-scale patterns and local specifics of Indian population structure and historical migrations.

 In developed countries females outlive males at all ages.
-Female even report worse health than males of the same age.
+However, females report worse health than males of the same age.
 This phenomenon is known as male-female-health-survival paradox.
-The research project will focus on analysis to what extent gender differences in longevity can be attributed to biological, demographical, geographical, environmental, social and behavioural factors.
+The research project will focus on analysis of to what extent gender differences in longevity can be attributed to biological, demographical, geographical, environmental, social, and behavioural factors.

-The identification and understanding of health disparities is a research topic of growing importance.
+Identification and understanding of health disparities is a research topic of growing importance.
 Health problems facing the world today exist in a geographic context and any analysis requires a comprehensive understanding of spatial aspects.
-Geographical Information System (GIS) provides an excellent tool for identification such disparities including mapping at the small area level and spatial/spatiotemporal analysis of health outcomes of sociodemographic subgroups.
+A geographical information system (GIS) provides an excellent tool for identification of such disparities, including mapping at the small area level and spatial/spatiotemporal analysis of health outcomes of sociodemographic subgroups.